sasstools/sass-lint/docs/rules/class-name-format.md

 When enabled, the following are disallowed:

-(Each line with a variable will report `Class must contain only uppercase letters and underscores` when linted.)
+(Each line with a class will report `Class must contain only uppercase letters and underscores` when linted.)

 ```scss
 .HYPHENATED-UPPERCASE {